The blue Roebling Suspension Bridge spans the Ohio River in springtime with views of Smale Park

 The Filson sits right in the heart of The Banks with a 10,000-foot restaurant that offers up an eclectic new American menu with creative burgers, pizza, and tasty shareables.
 The interactive mural dubbed "The Wall of Wonder" is a must-see that guides you through the city's history via various pieces of local memorabilia.

-E + O kitchen is a vibey and hip spot, offering fresh sushi, rice, and sashimi bowls.
+E + O Kitchen is a vibey and hip spot, offering fresh sushi, rice, and sashimi bowls.

 There are burger spots, taco spots, and even a high-end steakhouse with Ruth's Chris Steakhouse.
 There is a little bit of everything and no matter what mood you find yourself in after a long day of exploring, you'll find a place to wet your whistle and fill your belly!